-Over the autumnal term 2010, the department is having a vicar for Sanskrit and Indo-European language studies: Dr. Leonid Kulikov, replaces Christiane Schaefer this term, is a senior researcher from Leiden university (Holland).
+Over the autumnal term 2010, the department had a vicar for Sanskrit and Indo-European language studies: Dr. Leonid Kulikov, replacing Christiane Schaefer this term, is a senior researcher from Leiden university (Holland).
 His specialisation is in Vedic and classical Sanskrit, syntactic and morphological typology, historical linguistics and diachronic typology and the Maldives (language, history, culture).
 More information on his personal web page.

 The Section for Asian and African Languages and Cultures was a driving force in creating the interdisciplinary South Asian studies masters programme at Uppsala University.
 Already in the Fall 2001 Professsor Gunilla Gren-Eklund (who retired in 2003) was involved with setting up of a 80 credits South Asian Studies course with a multidisciplinary approach, as a co-operation project between the departments of the Domain of Humanities and Social Sciences at Uppsala University.